ITV Spain - Getting Your Car's MOT In Spain

 Where do I go to Get an I.T.V Inspection?

-There are over 50 I.T.V Centers in Andalucia alone, so there must be hundreds across the whole of Spain.
+There are over 50 I.T.V centers and test stations in Andalucia alone, so there must be hundreds across the whole of Spain.

 Do I Have to Make an Appointment?